Mathz78/123Vendas/README.md

    dotnet run
    ```

-   The application will start running on http://localhost:5000 or another specified port.
+   The application will start running on http://localhost:5271 or specify the disered port in the launchSettings.json.

 ### Usage